 And 5 bad reasons for exiting a sponsorship…

 You didn’t get a return – Getting a return on your investment is all about whether you leveraged it well.
 You’re buying opportunity, it’s up to you to turn that into a result.
 It’s unfair to exit a sponsorship just because you didn’t do your job.

 You need to cut the budget and that sponsorship is on renewal – Rationalising a portfolio to reduce the spend is fair enough, but indiscriminately cutting sponsorships because they happen to be on renewal is folly.
-Determine their strategic worth to your brand, then decide whether to renew.
+Determine their strategic worth to your brand, then decide what to renew.